What Is The Denotative Meaning Of A Word

 • Translation: Accurate translation relies on conveying the denotative meaning of words across different languages.

-• Legal and Technical Fields: In legal and technical contexts, where precision is paramount, denotation plays a critical role in avoiding ambiguity and ensuring accuracy.
+• Legal and Technical Fields: In legal and technical contexts, where precision is very important, denotation plays a critical role in avoiding ambiguity and ensuring accuracy.

 Examples of Denotation: